johnprovazek/truchettiles/README.md

 To utilize truchet tiles in your own project start by placing a `<canvas>` element with the id "truchettiles" within the body of your html file.
 There are six attributes that need to be added to the `<canvas>` element to properly setup the truchet tiles.

 - `data-style` is the style of tile you would like to use.
-This value should be either in the range 1-15 or styles could be combined with the "&" as a delimiter.
+This value should be either in the range 1-15 or styles could be combined with "&" as a delimiter.
 - `data-color-1` is the main color of the tile.
 This could be represented as "#FFFFFF", "red", or "rgb(100,200,100)" for example.
 - `data-color-2` is the background color of the tile.
 This could be represented as "#FFFFFF", "red", or "rgb(100,200,100)" for example.
 - `data-color-2` is the color of the shape outline.
 This could be represented as "#FFFFFF", "red", or "rgb(100,200,100)" for example.
 - `data-outline-thickness` is the size of the outline thickness.
 This needs to be in the range 0-100.
 A "0" thickness would represent no outline.
 - `data-size` is the size of the tiles.
-This needs to be in the range 1-100
+This needs to be in the range 1-50

 Here's an example `<canvas>` element with the attributes filled out:
 ```